Salisbury smart cities controversy: Proposal

-In June 2020, Salisbury Council developed it's City Plan 2035, which included an action to "Develop a digital strategy and framework to implement technology-based initiatives to improve the management of the City".
+In June 2020, Salisbury Council developed its City Plan 2035, which included an action to "Develop a digital strategy and framework to implement technology-based initiatives to improve the management of the City".

 In September 2020, Salisbury Council began work on a digital strategy called Smart Salisbury.
-A implementation plan for the strategy was presented to council Resources and Governance Committee on 21 September 2020.
+An implementation plan for the strategy was presented to council Resources and Governance Committee on 21 September 2020.
 The strategy was later renamed to Digital Salisbury 2027, and was intended to improve the quality of life of residents, including increased safety.